Skip to main content

 Optometrists are not allowed to perform any procedures that are not part of the accredited optometric curriculum.

-In fact, SB-440 includes a long list of surgical exclusions to cement them into law.
+In fact, HB 349 includes a long list of surgical exclusions to cement them into law.

 Doctors of Optometry have been performing in‑office procedures since the 1980s.
 The argument that only MDs are supposed to perform these procedures ended more than three decades ago.